Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 - Setup difficulty: How long does it take a non-technical parent to get running?

-- Privacy approach: Is it surveillance-first or alert-first?
+- Privacy approach: Is it surveillance-first or light-touch?
 Does the child know it exists?

-- Pricing: Monthly cost and what the paid tier actually unlocks
+- Pricing: Cost and what the paid tier actually unlocks

 - Honest Roblox relevance: Does the feature set actually matter for this use case?